MoustafaAhmed01/Mini_Project_ONE/README.md

    f.
 Engine temperature.

 9. If selecting "Turn off the engine" in the menu from Requirement 5, return to menu of Requirement 1.

-This implementation demonstrates efficient control and interaction between vehicle engine, sensors, and control systems, ensuring a well-coordinated and functional vehicle operation.
-The system's responsiveness to real-world conditions showcases effective embedded programming.

-*[Add Your Own Implementation Details and Technical Insights Here]*

-Feel free to use this outline as the foundation for a detailed explanation of your implementation in your GitHub repository's README file.